rohbdn07/dev-academy-vaccine-app/README.md

 ## Available Scripts

-In the project directory, you can run the app either using docker-compose up or using npm start:
+In the project directory, you can run the app either using command: ./up.sh (this is shell-script which runs the command(s) given inside this script) in the project's root directory or using npm start:

-### `docker-compose up -d`
+### `./up.sh`

 Runs the app in the development mode.
-This single command will install all the npm dependencies (such as: npm install) so that you don't need to install yourself after cloning this repo.\
+This single command: ./up.sh (which includes docker-compose up) will install all the npm dependencies (such as: npm install) and build so that you don't need to install yourself after cloning this repo.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.  '-d' is added to run the container in detach form in the background.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-Removing '-d' from above command will also work but this time you will see the logs in your terminal.

 ### `npm start`